-After breakfast, transfer to the airport for your flight back to Miami.
+After breakfast, visit an organopónico (urban organic farm) to learn about the growing agrarian movement and Cuban cuisine.
+Later, transfer to the airport for your flight back to Miami.

 The Lowell Thomas Award 2008 ‘Travel Journalist of the Year,' photographer and writer Christopher Baker is one of the world's foremost authorities on Costa Rica and Cuba.
 He has authored guidebooks to Costa Rica, Cuba, Colombia, the Dominican Republic, and Panama in the National Geographic Traveler series.
 He is also the author of the award-winning Mi Moto Fidel: Motorcycling Through Castro's Cuba, published by National Geographic Adventure Press.
 His more than 20 other books include the coffee-table book Cuba Classics: A Celebration of Vintage American Automobiles.
 He has written for more than 200 publications, from National Geographic Traveler to Newsweek, and has been an invited speaker at National Geographic headquarters, the National Press Club, and the World Affairs Council, among other prestigious organizations.
 Christopher has been profiled in USA Today and featured on the National Geographic Channel, NPR, and dozens of other radio and TV outlets.